 Moreover, a professional can inspect your deck for any hidden issues, ensuring that all problems are addressed, not just the ones visible on the surface.

 While professional cleaning comes at a cost, it’s an investment in the longevity of your deck.
-It can help prevent more costly repairs down the line and ensure your deck remains a safe and enjoyable place for you and your family.
+It can help prevent more costly repairs and ensure your deck remains a safe and enjoyable place for you and your family.

 Essential Safety Guidelines for Creating Your Own Deck Cleaner

 Opt for non-toxic cleaners like OxiClean, which contains sodium percarbonate, a derivative of hydrogen peroxide.
-It’s effective for removing a variety of stains and spills, and it’s eco-friendly and biodegradable, so it won’t harm plants or the environment.
+It’s effective for removing various stains and spills, and it’s eco-friendly and biodegradable so that it won’t harm plants or the environment.

 Avoid using your homemade cleaner with power or pressure washers.
 These machines have small nozzles that create intense water pressure, which can clog with undissolved granular cleaners.
 With this DIY deck cleaner, the active ingredients do the cleaning, so there’s no need for intense water pressure.
 A regular garden hose is sufficient for rinsing.